fjarri-attic/pyfft/doc/source/index.rst

 Performance
 ===========

 Here is the comparison to pure Cuda program using CUFFT.
-Since CUFFT supports batched FFT only for 1D, tests for other dimensions were performed using 1D FFT and matrix transposes (that's why CUFFT performance is so non-uniform, but it is the only way of getting FFT for large batches).
-See ``cuda`` folder in distribution for details.
-Pyfft tests were executed with ``fast_math==True``.
+For Cuda test program see ``cuda`` folder in the distribution.
+Pyfft tests were executed with ``fast_math=True`` (default option for performance test script).

 In the following tables "sp" stands for "single precision", "dp" for "double precision".

-Mac OS 10.6.6, Python 2.6, Cuda 3.2, ``PyCuda`` 2011.1, GF9600, 32 Mb buffer:
+Mac OS 10.6.6, Python 2.6, Cuda 3.2, PyCuda 2011.1, nVidia GeForce 9600M, 32 Mb buffer:

 +---------------------------+------------+------------+
 | Problem size / GFLOPS     | CUFFT, sp  | pyfft, sp  |